 Providing therapy in the home can be challenging and rewarding.
-The therapist has the opportunity to use his/her creativity with what is available in the home.
-It requires that the therapist discover who the patient is and what the person's support systems are.
-With the appropriate support, the therapist is able to facilitate the highest safety and function with the ability to see the carry-over of teaching (of the patient and/or the caregiver) in the home environment.
+You have the opportunity to use your creativity with what is available in the home.
+This requires that you discover who the patient is and what the person's support systems are.
+With the appropriate support, you can facilitate the highest safety and function with the ability to see the carry-over of teaching (of the patient and/or the caregiver) in the home environment.
 The initial evaluation is crucial for determining the level of assistance the person requires, for creating an environment that will facilitate the patient's best abilities and engagement in valued activities, and for Medicare reimbursement.

 As always, the initial evaluation must begin with assessing cognition.
 Does this person have the cognitive abilities to make decisions that will result in an ability to function safely in the home?
 Remember that a person with a physical deficit can learn compensatory techniques to remain safe and independent; however, the person with cognitive deficits may be unable to learn.
 Often, it is crucial to discover this information on the first visit, as the patient may need immediate assistance in the home.